Did you ever wonder what the BPM column in your favorite music player could be used for?

 - Start beaTunes

-- When asked, whether you want to analyze the library, click yes (if not asked, go to Tools > Analyze all Songs)
+- Either select the songs you want to analyze and click on the Analyze button or go to Tools > Analyze all Songs

 - beaTunes will now show you the analysis options dialog:

-- Select whether you want to replace already existing BPM values (probably not),
+- Choose Estimate BPM, select whether you want to replace already existing BPM values (probably not),

-the algorithm you'd like to use (Rayshoot is the more accurate one)
+and the algorithm you'd like to use (OnsetPeak is the more accurate one)

 - then start the analysis